The economic impact of weather and climate: Robustness

 Table \ref{tab:stat} supports that suggestion.
 Output and capital per capita are non-stationary, but the climate and weather variables are.
 That means that the residuals of the model are non-stationary because output and capital do not cointegrate (after inclusion of a trend).
 The impact of climate and weather on output per worker is not spurious\textemdash climate and weather do not explain the residual trend in output because there is no trend in the climate and weather data.

-The rightmost column of Table \ref{tab:stat} re-estimates the model in first differences.
+The rightmost columns of Table \ref{tab:stat} re-estimate the model in first differences.
 Note that the difference between two exponential distribution is not an exponential distribution; an stochastic frontier model in first differences is a different specification.
+The second-to-rightmost column estimates the frontier in first-differences and adds lagged variables to inefficiency.
 Reassuringly, the output elasticity of capital does not significantly change when the model is estimated in first differences.
 The impact of weather and climate either becomes insignificant or much smaller.
-In the frontier, this is because the impact of climate is primarily estimated from cross-sectional variation, which disappears when differencing.
-The weather impact on inefficiency, rainfall in poor countries excepted, disappears in the noise.